"How can I pay for a college education?"

 - Responding to all requests for additional information in a timely manner.

-- Informing the Student Financial Services Office in writing or via email of all grants, scholarships, or other funds received for his/her educational costs from outside organizations.
+- Informing the Financial Aid Office in writing or via email of all grants, scholarships, or other funds received for his/her educational costs from outside organizations.

-- Informing the Student Financial Services Office of any changes in financial status, marital status, name changes, address changes, and any other information which may affect the student's eligibility for financial aid.
+- Informing the Financial Aid Office of any changes in financial status, marital status, name changes, address changes, and any other information which may affect the student's eligibility for financial aid.

 - Maintaining satisfactory academic progress.